 Let's make the following assumptions for a company that sells pickles:

-Price per pickle = $1 (they are special pickles)
+Price per (organic handpicked vegan cucumber) pickle = $1

 Cost of cucumbers, vinegar and other ingredients, per pickle = $0.50

-Cost of labour and pickle making machine, per pickle = $0.10 (assume they are at full capacity)
+Cost of packaging, labels and shipping per pickle = $0.10

-Total fixed costs including rent, insurance, salaries, dues for pickle association and utilties, per month = $10,000
+Total fixed costs including factory labour, rent, insurance, admin salaries, dues for pickle association and utilties, per month = $10,000

 Breakeven Point = $10,000/($1-$0.50-0.10) = 25,000